Bachelor of Nursing

 Enrolled nurse pathway

 This pathway is designed for enrolled nurses who wish to study to become registered nurses.
-Applicants must be registered as an enrolled nurse with the Nursing and Midwifery Board of Australia (or be eligible for enrolment).
-Successful applicants will be granted one year’s (full-time) credit towards the Bachelor of Nursing.
-Applicants considering this pathway need to be aware of the need to complete a rural placement, which begins early in the year of enrolment.
+Applicants must be registered as an enrolled nurse with the Nursing and Midwifery Board of Australia (or be eligible for enrolment, or have successfully completed an accredited program).
+Successful applicants will be granted credit towards the Bachelor of Nursing.
+Applicants considering this pathway need to be aware of the need to complete a rural placement, which begins early in their enrolment.

 Academic Program Rules

 The Calendar is a comprehensive handbook of the University's academic program rules.